oroinc/platform/src/Oro/Bundle/TranslationBundle/Resources/doc/reference/internationalization_use_cases.md

 Oro application adds the translation functionality on top of Symfony's standard approach which enables modification of translations via UI.

-To use this approach add the translation file to bundle:
+To use this approach, add the translation file to the bundle:
 **Resources/translations/messages.en.yml**
 ```yml
 oro: